 - Read labels to choose lower sodium options among similar foods.

-Limit intake of foods and drinks containing added sugars such as confectionary, sugar-sweetened soft drinks and cordials, fruit drinks, vitamin waters, energy and
+Limit added sugars from sweets, soft drinks, cordials, fruit drinks, vitamin waters, energy and sports drinks

 If you choose to drink alcohol, limit intake.
 For women who are pregnant, planning a pregnancy or breastfeeding, not drinking alcohol is the safest option.